gedePakusadewa/6_computer_store_FE/PROGRESS.md

   - add loading page
     - add loading icon between page

+### day 16
+- add blank payment page
+- add table for purchasing
+- add purchased customer product
+- add loading between page
+- ~check delete user already delete cart or not~
+  - ~add URL to delete userprofile in FE~
+- ~update constant in BE~
+- ~Check impact FE from update constant in BE~

 ### day 15
-- continue making SP for delete user and delete cart data
+- ~continue making SP for delete user and delete cart data~
-- etc
-- if demo, user cant update/delete in profile
+- ~if demo, user cant update/delete in profile~
   - ~add disabled when user is demo~
   - ~add API to check if use is demo or not~
   - ~add validation for update/delete user in BE avoid demo user doing action~
   - ~update postmand for userdemo API~
   - ~update button update/delete when disabled~
-  -
+- ~add general constant in BE~

 ### day 14
 - add update/delete button